Find Affordable College Courses

 Medford, MA

-Tufts University landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree mechanical engineering programs.
-Located in the large suburb of Medford, Tufts is a private not-for-profit school with a large student population.
+With a ranking of #9, Tufts University did quite well on this year’s most popular schools for mechanical engineering students working on their bachelor’s degree.
+Located in the large suburb of Medford, Tufts is a private not-for-profit college with a fairly large student population.

 Women make up 38% of the ME majors at the school.